Pakistani goods face reduced 19pc US tariff as Trump hits dozens of countries with steep duties

 According to an executive order detailing the tariffs, it was announced that Pakistan is set to face a 19pc tariff rate as Trump’s tariff deadline comes to an end on August 1 (today).

+Giving insights on the process, the minister pointed out the private sector’s role as it was the “first constituent” to volunteer in helping to reduce the trade imbalance.

+Terming it a “win-win situation” again for the future, Aurangzeb said: “I think we are in a good place today […] in terms of where we have arrived before August 1.”

-While the Pakistan Stock Exchange (PSX) dipped by as many as 433 points earlier today, it soon regained its bullish momentum.
+Meanwhile, the Pakistan Stock Exchange (PSX) regained its bullish momentum after dipping by as many as 433 points in the morning.

 Having witnessed heavy selling pressure on Tuesday due to corporate earnings and political noise, the PSX had bounced back above the 139,000-mark yesterday, driven by the trade agreement with the US.